Nitride27/Fighting-game/README.md

-# A street fighter style fighting game  using pygame
+# A  fighting game  using pygame.